-South Carolina Aquarium is located in a historic area within Charleston Harbor.
-With an impressive collection of over 5,000 fascinating animals, the Aquarium not only provides an opportunity for visitors to observe these creatures up close but also educates them about conservation efforts.
+South Carolina Aquarium is a well-established Aquarium in Charleston, SC.
+The Aquarium is in a historic area within Charleston Harbor.
+South Carolina Aquarium has an impressive collection of over 5,000 fascinating animals; the Aquarium provides visitors an opportunity to observe these creatures up close and educates them about conservation efforts.
+The animals at the Aquarium are known for their top-notch living conditions, health, and nutrition and are subject to yearly assessments.
+The Aquarium also has two touch tanks that offer a hands-on experience with stingrays, sharks, horseshoe crabs, sea stars, and urchins.
+The 93,000-square-foot (8,600 m2) facility houses nine galleries with 6,000-7,000 aquatic animals, ranging from river otters.
+Visitors can take a break on one of the open-air decks to glimpse wild dolphins and birds in the harbor.
 Through its exhibitions, exceptional visitor experience, education, and research, the Aquarium strives to inspire visitors to take care of animals and preserve the natural world.
-The animals at the Aquarium are known for their top-notch living conditions, health, and nutrition, and are subject to yearly assessments.
-Visitors can take a break on one of the open-air decks to catch a glimpse of wild dolphins and birds in the harbor.
-The Aquarium also has two touch tanks that offer a hands-on experience with stingrays, sharks, horseshoe crabs, sea stars, and urchins.
-The 93,000-square-foot (8,600 m2) facility houses 9 galleries with 6,000-7,000 aquatic animals, ranging from river otters.

-Handpicked Top 3 Places To Visit in Charleston, South Carolina.
+Expert recommended Top 3 Places To Visit in Charleston, South Carolina.
 All of our places to see actually face a rigorous 50-Point Inspection, which includes customer reviews, history, complaints, ratings, satisfaction, trust, cost and general excellence.
-You deserve only the best!

 SOUTH CAROLINA AQUARIUM REVIEWS